Who are FirstLight?

 What does FirstLight do?

-FirstLight (formerly ISIDA)offers support and information, and promotes research into the sudden, unexpected, often unexplained deaths of infants and young children.
+FirstLight (formerly ISIDA)offers support and information, and promotes research into the sudden, unexpected, often unexplained deaths of infants and children.
 FirstLight believes that all families should have access to the support and information they need when a child grieves or when a child dies.
 Through understanding their grieving process and receiving help in dealing with bereavement from appropriately trained professionals, families can learn to live with their grief and begin rebuilding their lives.That is why FirstLight are here.